-Almonty's maximum exposure to credit risk, excluding the value of any collateral or other security, is the creditworthiness of its customer that is operating as counterparty to Almonty's supplier financing program.
-All invoices submitted to its major customer under the off-take agreement are subject to a supplier finance program.
-Almonty assigns all trade receivables that are subject to the supplier finance program to a third party bank and receives prepayment from the bank on the invoices assigned.
-The availability of this program rests solely on the ability of Almonty's customer to continually pay down the supplier financing facility as it comes due in order to ensure Almonty has access to draw on the facility when it ships WO3 concentrate to its customer under the agreement.
-If Almonty were to no longer have access to the supplier financing program it would revert to normal trade terms with its customer.
+Almonty's maximum exposure to credit risk, excluding the value of any collateral or other security, is the creditworthiness of its major customer that is operating as counterparty to Almonty's supplier financing program.
+All invoices submitted to its major customer under its long-term supply agreement are subject to a supplier finance program.
+Almonty assigns all trade receivables that are subject to the supplier finance program to a third-party bank and receives prepayment from the bank on the invoices assigned.
+The availability of this program rests solely on the ability of Almonty's major customer to continually pay down the supplier financing facility as it comes due in order to ensure Almonty has access to draw on the facility when it ships WO3 concentrate to its major customer under the agreement.
+If Almonty were to no longer have access to the supplier financing program it would revert to normal trade terms with its major customer.